drewpepin1995/projectTwo/README.md

 # World Famous Sports Encyclopedia
-This is a front end sports application built with Materialize & jQuery for dynamic responsiveness utilizing a sport API.
+This is a front end sports application built with Materialize & jQuery for dynamic responsiveness utilizing a sport API, as well as information from a backend database.

 ## Creators
 - Drew Pepin